youpong/getuser/README.md

 # README.md

-sample program for getting username.
+Sample program for getting username on multiple platforms: Windows, macOS and Ubuntu.

 # LICENSE